dpwiese/personal-website/content/posts/makefile-checklists.md

 # Make

-I hadn't really worked with Make before, except in projects which already incorporated it, and where any of my modifications to the `makefile` were trivial.
+I hadn't really worked with Make before, except in projects which already incorporated it, and where any of my modifications to the existing `makefile`s were trivial.
 [makefiletutorial.com](https://makefiletutorial.com) was a great place to start, and I stumbled across Github user [rueycheng](https://gist.github.com/rueycheng)'s' [GNU Make Cheatsheet](https://gist.github.com/rueycheng/42e355d1480fd7a33ee81c866c7fdf78) to be very helpful as well.
 Below are my notes on how I used Make to satisfy the above use case.
-From my limited use with Make on this project, it seems very powerful but also took a little bit to start understanding its capabilities.
+From my limited use with Make on this project, it seems very powerful but also took me a little bit to start understanding its capabilities.

 First check what version of Make is installed.